unclereeemus/ytmp/README.md

 		pass s to select from the history file with fzf.
 		* fzf bindings: ctrl-j: jump; ctrl-o: open entry in web browser.

-  w 		toggle mpv window. don't press q to close the window because that will close the file as well instead run ytmp w again to close it.
+  w 		toggle mpv window. don't close the window because that will quit the song as well instead run ytmp w again to close it.

   v 		view queue in fzf